 Counselling for Stress

-Many years ago, when we were cavemen, we had to deal with threatening situations which caused us to release hormones such as adrenaline and cortisol which are designed to trigger the flight/fight reaction.
+Many years ago, when we were cavemen, we had to deal with threatening situations which caused us to release hormones such as adrenaline and cortisol which are designed to trigger the flight/fight/fright reaction.
 Fight gives us a burst of energy as we fight for our lives and flight encourages us to escape from danger in order to protect ourselves.
+Fright almost paralyses us as we stop in our tracks and 'play dead'.

 If we cannot fight or flee then the stress hormones build up, affect our immune system and raise our blood pressure.
 This, in turn, can lead to anxiety and frustration, outbursts of anger towards others, periods of crying, low self esteem and wanting to hide away and avoid others.